Check out our promotions! Read More

 When a heat pump is ductless, it’s almost always a mini split system.
 Instead of having just one air handler inside the home as you’d have with a ducted heat pump, a ductless mini split heat pump has multiple air handlers.

 The air handlers are installed on the walls or ceilings of your home and deliver conditioned air to that room.
 Most homeowners choose to have one in each bedroom and the living spaces.
-The great thing about mini splits is that you can add them to rooms that have been traditionally difficult to heat and cool such as a garage or a new room addition.
+The great thing about mini splits is that you can add them to rooms that have been traditionally difficult to heat and cool, especially if you’re dealing with an AC not cooling certain rooms.

 A mini split system usually costs more for the initial purchase and installation.
 This is because of the need for multiple air handlers.
 However, you’ll receive amazing zone control and the ability to heat/cool certain rooms.
-If cost isn’t as much of an issue and you plan to keep your home for a while, a mini split is a great choice.
+If cost isn’t as much of an issue and you plan to keep your home for a while, a mini split is a great choice, especially if you want to prevent ice forming on your AC.

 When it’s time for a new HVAC system, you can always count on us for an expert opinion on the best option for your home.
 Our contractors are NATE- and EPA-certified and possess the knowledge and experience to tackle all repairs with expertise and confidence.